 A paintball gun that is not properly stored can be both lethal and easier to damage.
 Follow the instructions below religiously and your performance on the field will not be affected when you need it the most.

-7. Keep your canister and paintballs in a different are of your home.
+- Keep your canister and paintballs in a different area of your home.
 This will make it so you are the only person in the household that can arm the gun in order to use it.

 Even when you take every precaution and follow every piece of advice given to you, fuel leaks still do occur when you are playing.
 Luckily, it isn’t a big deal and can be handled with ease if you have the right tools around.
 Fixing your leaks is not recommended in battle zones.
 Instead, find the nearest safe zone near you so you can fix the leak without getting hit.
 Start by removing the paintballs from the gun and attaching an air tank to it.
 If you hear an air leak which can be done if you listen carefully, you will know that the 0-ring on the tank is the culprit.
 Remove the gas and add a new 0-ring while making sure it is lubricated generously with your finger.